Key takeaways

 Lower effort than blank Excel, still manual placement.
 Useful for small schools and as an export format.

-Broad ecosystems with publication, substitution, and communication modules.
-Steep learning curve and slow real-world optimization cycles.
+Broad ecosystems with publication, substitution, web access, and daily-operations modules.
+Setup and learning curve deserve careful evaluation.

 Planning, generation, and editing share the same model.
-Validated AI commands assist planners without bypassing constraints.
+Planners reshape plans and timetables in natural language without bypassing constraints.
 Newer category; Smootables sits here.

 If two or three of these are true, manual placement is probably costing more than it saves: